-According to the 2016 Life Insurance Barometer study by Limra, the most common reason for owning life insurance is to cover burial and other final expenses.
+According to the Life Insurance Barometer study by Limra, the most common reason for owning life insurance is to cover burial and other final expenses.
 It’s no surprise that many people look for burial insurance, or final expense life insurance to meet these needs.

-Burial insurance was created as a way to cover the expenses that come along with passing away like burial, cremation, funeral service, casket, etc. You will hear it referred to as final expense, or funeral insurance..
+Burial insurance was created as a way to cover the expenses that come along with passing away like burial, cremation, funeral service, casket, etc. You will hear it referred to as final expense or funeral insurance.
 With the average cost of a funeral between $7,000 and $10,000, it is important to have some form of coverage in place to prevent placing a financial burden on family members.

 Final expense is a form of permanent life insurance that is often used to cover the expenses associated with passing away.
-Things like medical costs, funeral, burial or cremation.
+Things like medical costs, funeral, burial, or cremation.

 Since it is permanent life insurance, meaning that it does not expire, it is more expensive than term per $1,000 of coverage.
 Unlike term, permanent life insurance policies accumulate cash value which can later be borrowed from or surrendered for cash value.
-Generally speaking, a final expense permanent policy with up to $50,000 of coverage.

 The interesting thing about this product is that “burial insurance” is just a nickname for the actual product you are buying, which is a small whole life policy.
-The death benefit can be used on anything, and it is not required to be spent of funeral expenses.
+The death benefit can be used on anything, and it is not required to be spent on funeral expenses.
 The beneficiary of the policy is also not required to cover the cost of a funeral or related expense.